speedyjeff/gemsofwar/readme.md

 The distinct color was the primary feature used to automatically determine the color of gems.

-* The model(s) can achieve a higher than 97% accuracy, so in a typical 8x8 grid (64 gems) it misses 2-3 which means that it is not viable for a realtime engine.
+* The model(s) can achieve a higher than 97% accuracy, so in a typical 8x8 grid (64 gems) it misses 2-3 which means that it is not viable for a real time engine.
 More work is needed to improve the accuracy.

 3. (done) Determine an optimal move

-Originally the plan was to train a model to learn to play, perhaps leveraing [q-learning](https://en.wikipedia.org/wiki/Q-learning), however upon 'doing the math' there are well over a billion individual game boards.
-As such, a simpilier approach of hand written heuristics where choose.
+Originally the plan was to train a model to learn to play, perhaps leveraging [q-learning](https://en.wikipedia.org/wiki/Q-learning), however upon 'doing the math' there are well over a billion individual game boards.
+As such, a simpler approach of handwritten heuristics where choose.
-An explaination of the heuristics and order can be found in [StrategyCompare.cs](https://github.com/speedyjeff/gemsofwar/blob/master/gemsofwar.ai/StrategyCompare.cs).
+An explanation of the heuristics and order can be found in [StrategyCompare.cs](https://github.com/speedyjeff/gemsofwar/blob/master/gemsofwar.engine.ai/StrategyCompare.cs).

-Experimentally, the hueristics do a good job of predicting the impact (though the randomization of gems fallen is not taken into account).
+Experimentally, the heuristics do a good job of predicting the impact (though the randomization of gems fallen is not considered).

 4. (not planned) Apply it to the game

-At this point we have a system that can intrepret the live game on a console, translate it into a local system, and determine the optimal move.
+At this point we have a system that can interpret the live game on a console, translate it into a local system, and determine the optimal move.
 The next logical step is to automatically perform the move on the console (via some sort of automation).
 I have no plan to make this happen.

 5. (not planned) Model more than just matching gems into considering characters abilities

-Beyond matching gems, Gems of War offers a very rich set of character abilities that executed.
-A complete game engine would need to take these into account and model there effects.
+Beyond matching gems, Gems of War offers a rich set of character abilities that executed.
+A complete game engine would need to take these into account and model their effects.
 I have no plan to make this happen.

 ### Setup